woodpecker-ci/woodpecker/docs/docs/20-usage/35-advanced-yaml-syntax.md

 # Advanced YAML syntax

-## Aliases
+## Anchors & aliases

-With aliases you can have variables in your pipeline config.
+You can use [YAML anchors & aliases](https://yaml.org/spec/1.2.2/#3222-anchors-and-aliases) as variables in your pipeline config.

 To convert this:
 ```yml